ryyt-cg/pet-clinic/fiber-petclinic-service/README.md

 7. Advanced: Multiple Circuit Breakers fo r Different Services

 I recommend reading the [official documentation](https://docs.gofiber.io/contrib/circuitbreaker/) for more details and examples.
 In this example, I have implemented a basic circuit breaker that applies to all routes.

+### Unit Tests
+[Test Driven Design](UNIT_TEST.md) Documentation is available in the `UNIT_TEST.md` file.
+It includes instructions on how to set up and run unit tests, as well as how to use Mockery for mocking dependencies.